 “When you’re on assistance, your well-being is unstable.
 You never know when you will be cut off.” – a refugee in Nairobi

-The URPP reaches approximately 10,000 refugees per year, working intensively with a core caseload of about 1,500 refugees.
+The URPP reaches about 10,000 refugees annually, working with a core caseload of about 1,500 refugees.
+Learn more about our Urban Refugee Protection Program (URPP).

-10,000 Refugees served annually by our Urban Refugee Protection Program in Nairobi, Kenya.Click to read more
+More than 10,000 refugees are served annually by our Urban Refugee Protection Program in Nairobi, Kenya.Click to read more

-We work to help refugees achieve long-term stabilization through our Urban Refugee Protection Program (URPP) in Nairobi, Kenya.
-The program provides a range of holistic supports, including food and housing assistance, small business grants, access to health care, education, and counseling services.
+The program provides a range of holistic supports, including healthcare, food and housing assistance, small business grants, education, and counseling services.
+The goal of the URPP is to help refugees achieve self-reliance.

 The Refugee Self-Reliance Initiative promotes opportunities for refugees around the world to become self-reliant and achieve a better quality of life